eduMFA/eduMFA/doc/tokens/authentication_modes.rst

     user=<user>&pass=<PIN+OTP>

- and privacyIDEA returns whether the authentication request has succeeded or not.
+ and eduMFA returns whether the authentication request has succeeded or not.

 .. _authentication_mode_challenge: